Melinda French Gates

-Melinda French Gates (born Melinda Ann French; August 15, 1964) is an American philanthropist.
-Born and raised in Dallas, Texas, she was educated at Ursuline Academy of Dallas, Duke University, and Duke's Fuqua School of Business.
-Shortly after joining Microsoft in 1987 as a multimedia product developer, she began dating the company's co-founder and then-chief executive Bill Gates, whom she married in 1994 and divorced in 2021.
+Melinda Ann French Gates (née French; born August 15, 1964) is an American philanthropist.
+Born and raised in Dallas, Texas, she attended Duke University, where she earned a bachelor's degree in computer science and economics and an MBA.
+She joined Microsoft in 1987 as a multimedia product developer.
+In the same year, she began dating the company's co-founder and then-chief executive Bill Gates, whom she married in 1994 and divorced in 2021.
 They have three children together.

 From 2000 to 2024, she and Gates co-chaired the Bill & Melinda Gates Foundation, the world's largest private charitable organization.
 For their philanthropic endeavors, which focused on global health, development, and education, they received numerous awards and honors, including the U.S. Presidential Medal of Freedom and the French Legion of Honour.
-After French Gates resigned as co-chair in May 2024, Gates became sole chair of the renamed Gates Foundation.
+After French Gates resigned as co-chair in 2024, Gates became sole chair of the renamed Gates Foundation.

 As part of her divorce settlement, French Gates received $12.5 billion for independent philanthropy, which she has stated will focus on women and families.
 She has become a prominent megadonor to the Democratic Party, with a focus on abortion rights, and endorsed Kamala Harris in the 2024 US presidential election.
-In April 2025, she published a memoir, The Next Day: Transition, Change and Moving Forward.
+In 2025, she published a memoir, The Next Day: Transition, Change and Moving Forward.

 Consistently ranked by Forbes magazine as one of the world's most powerful women, French Gates was recognized as one of the BBC's 100 women of 2021.
-As of July 2025, her net worth is estimated at US$30.6 billion, according to Forbes.
+As of February 2026, her net worth is estimated at US$30.4 billion, making her the world's 72nd wealthiest person, according to Forbes.